supposedly/nutshell/README.md

   diagonal neighbors; under vonNeumann, that cellstates are permuted between opposing pairs of neighbors; and, though *possible* to apply under hexagonal symmetry (where permutation would occur between (N, SE, W) and (E, S, NW)), it would be meaningless so only the former two are supported.
-  This symmetry type supports the tilde-based shorthand, but it only spreads cellstates out within their permute space (i.e.
+  This symmetry type supports the tilde-based shorthand, but it only spreads cellstates out within their permute space (e.g.
   `0, 1, 2; 0` results in the Moore transition `0, 1, 2, 1, 2, 1, 2, 1, 2; 0` because the 1 and 2 are distributed into alternating slots).
 - `symmetries: nutshell.Rotate2`: Identical to Golly's hexagonal `rotate2`, but allows Moore and vonNeumann as well.
 - `symmetries: nutshell.ReflectVertical`: Vertical reflection.